It's All About Plants

 Still, Nan’s approach is uniquely her own.
 Because of her biology background, Nan understands the plants and the land in ways few other designers do.
 As a California native, the seasons, soils, and waterwise practices are in her DNA.
 She has been a long time proponent of drip irrigation and installed her first drip system in her own garden in 1986.

-Today It's a TV Show, Speaking, Consulting & Garden Tours
+Today It's a TV Show, teaching, Speaking, Consulting & Garden Tours

 Today, Nan spends much of her time working on her award-winning TV show, A Growing Passion.
 The show airs on public television in San Diego and is online at www.AGrowingPassion.com.